 As stewards of our fellow creatures the Brooks Institute will impartially seek the truths, fresh perspectives, and innovative discoveries that enlighten animal law and policy; pursue excellence in procedure, research, and communication through gold standard studies; dedicate ourselves to careful, diligent, and independent processes, without pursuit of or advocacy for any preconceived outcome or political agenda; respect the collective potential of diverse, peer-reviewed collaboration; consider minority and dissenting positions to broaden our perspectives and evolve our analysis; and maintain an environment of mutual respect and consideration.

 Views Expressed Disclaimer

 The Brooks Institute is advancing animal welfare (inclusive of dignity, well-being, protection and other rights of consideration) through the collaboration of many, diverse, interdisciplinary, and intersectional subject matter experts.
 Other than a passion for advancing non-human animal welfare and a willingness to collaborate with mutual respect and congeniality, it is not expected for our collaborators to share the same or common world views, philosophies, theologies, or ethics.
-While all our studies are conducted through gold standard methodologies, they very well may have majority, minority, and even conflicting views in the search for better and best intelligence.
+While all of our studies are conducted through gold standard methodologies, they very well may have majority, minority, and even conflicting views in the search for better and best intelligence.
 Therefore, individual views and opinions expressed by the Brooks Institute, its employees, Scholars, Fellows, Advisors, and other collaborators must be viewed as being independent of one another and not as a reflection on another.

 The Brooks Institute is committed in policy, principle, and practice to maintaining an environment which prohibits discriminatory behavior and provides equal opportunity for all persons.
 The Brooks Institute is committed to providing a welcoming and respectful work and collaborative environment in which all individuals may benefit from each other’s experiences and foster mutual respect and appreciation of divergent views.